Fantasy cartography: Cartographic software

 With the increased popularity of professional and recreational cartographic fantasy, the demand for computer programs to streamline the process has increased too.
 Two leaders in the budding industry are Wonderdraft and Inkarnate.

 Some software programs can create random terrain using fractal algorithms.
 Sophisticated programs can apply geologic effects such as tectonic plate movement and erosion; the resulting world can be rendered in great detail, providing a degree of realism to the result.
+OpenGeofiction allows anyone to practice fantasy cartography collaboratively.